-At December 31, 2022 and December 31, 2021, BCIA did not own any shares of the Company.
-At both December 31, 2022 and December 31, 2021, other entities affiliated with the Administrator and Advisor beneficially owned less than 1% of the Company's total shares of common stock outstanding.
+At December 31, 2021 and 2020, BCIA did not own any shares of the Company.
+At December 31, 2021 and 2020, other entities affiliated with the Administrator and Advisor beneficially owned less than 1% of the Company's total shares of common stock outstanding.

-7. Stockholders' Equity and Dividends
+7. Stockholders' Equity and Distributions

-Dividends to common stockholders are recorded on the ex-dividend date.
-The amount to be paid out as a dividend is determined by the Board.
+Distributions to common stockholders are recorded on the ex-dividend date.
+The amount to be paid out as a distribution is determined by the Board of Directors.
 Net realized capital gains, if any, generally are distributed at least annually, although the Company may decide to retain such capital gains for investment.

-The Company has adopted a dividend reinvestment plan (the "Plan") that provides for reinvestment of dividends on behalf of stockholders, unless a stockholder elects to receive cash.
-As a result, if the Board authorizes, and the Company declares, a cash dividend, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of Common Stock, rather than receiving the cash dividends.
-Additionally, if the Company makes a dividend to be paid in cash or in stock at the election of stockholders as of the applicable dividend record date (a "Cash/Stock Dividend"), the terms are subject to the amended Plan dated May 13, 2020 described below.
+The Company has adopted a dividend reinvestment plan (the "Plan") that provides for reinvestment of distributions on behalf of stockholders, unless a stockholder elects to receive cash.
+As a result, if the Board of Directors authorizes, and the Company declares, a cash distribution, then stockholders who have not "opted out" of the dividend reinvestment plan will have their cash dividends automatically reinvested in additional shares of Common Stock, rather than receiving the cash distributions.
+Additionally, if the Company makes a distribution to be paid in cash or in stock at the election of stockholders as of the applicable dividend record date (a "Cash/Stock Distribution"), the terms are subject to the amended Plan dated May 13, 2020 described below.

-For the years ended December 31, 2022 and 2021, declared dividends to common stockholders were as follows:
+For the years ended December 31, 2021 and 2020, declared distributions to common stockholders were as follows: